iCivics

 I Civics: Minersville v.
 Gobitas (1940)

-This mini-lesson covers the basics of the Supreme Court's decision that allowed schools to require learners to salute the flag and recite the Pledge of Allegiance.
+This mini-activity covers the basics of the Supreme Court's decision that allowed schools to require students to salute the flag and recite the Pledge of Allegiance.
 Students learn about the First Amendment and how the interests of...

 iCivics